Huyyyyyyyy/TIAui/README.md

 ## Special Instructions and Requirements

 - **Network Configuration:**
-  Ensure that your Infura API key, Privy configuration, and blockchain network (e.g., Sepolia) are correctly set up.
+  Ensure that Privy configuration, and blockchain network (e.g., Sepolia) are correctly set up.
 The environment variables in the frontend should match your backend configurations.

 - **Privy Integration:**
   Follow the [Privy documentation](https://docs.privy.io/) to correctly set up your PrivyProvider and related hooks.
   The application relies on Privy for user authentication, wallet import, and signing transactions.

 - **Rust API Setup:**
-  The Rust API must be configured to connect to a light node for your chosen network and to your database for transaction history.
-Adjust the code in `main.rs` and related modules accordingly.
+  Make sure you successfully run the Rust API (currently our Rust API just enable on AWS Lambda function with the static function url)
+  We will keep the function active for you guys to do the review of demo sites for a month then we will disable this function at 28/3/2024

 - **Database:**
   Ensure that your database is running and that the Rust API has correct connection details.
 The database stores transaction history, and the history page fetches this data via the API.